dillonforrest/startup/_posts/2015-02-09-preselling-to-enterprise-customers.md

 # A less minimal MVP

 The average enterprise customer requires a more developed MVP than the average consumer.
-While wireframes might be enough for a consumer, an enterprise customer needs something less nebulous, more concrete.
+While wireframes might be enough for a consumer, an enterprise customer needs something less nebulous, more tangible.
 They want to see that you've invested more of your own skin into the product before investing their own.

 At this point, Mike made a strong point.
 Yes, you need more functionality than the lean startup preachers say.
 However, you can still fall into the trap of building too much.
 It's tough to define your level of "minimal" in MVP, but you have a lot to lose by getting your definition wrong and wasting time overdeveloping your product.
 It's very easy to cross that line and go way too far.

 Right now, I have the opposite problem and didn't develop my products nearly enough before taking them to any potential enterprise customers.
 I'm far on the other end of the line.
+Any large delta from the line is costly, no matter which direction your missteps were in.

 # Validating the market vs. validating the product